Peach Pancakes

 Can you use canned peaches for pancakes?

 You can certainly use canned peaches for peach pancakes; however, you will achieve a much better flavor and texture if you use fresh peaches.
 With that said, if you don’t have access to fresh peaches, canned preached or frozen peaches will also work well.
-For the best results, remove all excess syrup from the canned peaches and thaw frozen peaches and remove as much excess water as possible.
+For the best results, remove all excess syrup from the canned peaches and thaw the frozen peaches and remove as much excess water as possible.

 More Healthy Peach Recipes: